 Pendakis, Andrew.
 "Canadian Cultural Studies" (with Imre Szeman).
 Oxford Handbook to Canadian Literature.
 Oxford: Oxford University Press (2014).
 Forthcoming.
 Print.

 Pendakis, Andrew.
 "Jean-Paul Sartre."
 Wiley-Blackwell Encyclopedia of Post-Colonialism.
 Eds.
 Sangeeta Ray adn Henry Schwarz.
 London: Wiley-Blackwell (2014).
 Forthcoming.
 Print.

 Pendakis, Andrew.
-"Heidegger, Mondernity, and the Problem of Oil."
+"Ontology in the Age of Oil: Or, How to Run a Pipeline Through Heidegger."
 Petrocultures: Oil, Energy and Culture.
 Ed.
 Imre Szeman and Sheena Wilson.
 Montreal-Kingston: McGill-Queen's University Press (2014).
 Forthcoming.
 Print.

 Pendakis, Andrew.
 "Visions of Eternity: Plastic and the Ontology of Oil" (with Amanda Boetzkes).
 E-Flux.
 Journal # 47.
 (2013).
 Web.

 Co-editor (with Sheena Wilson), "Sighting Oil."
 Special issue of Imaginations: Journal of Cross-Cultural Image Studies 3.2 (2012).
 Web and Print.

 Pendakis, Andrew.
 "Franco Berardi and the Future of Capitalism: "We Must Run Along the Line of the Catastrophe" The Economy as Cultural System: Theory, Capitalism, Crisis.
 Ed.
 Todd Dufresne.
 New York: Continuum Press.
 (2012).
 Print.